arduino/help-center-content/content/Education and Kits/CTC 101 and CTC UNO/Troubleshoot-servo-motors.md

 2. **Verify Pin Configuration:**

     * Confirm that you've connected the servo to the same pin mentioned in the code.
-For example, if you are using the [servo library](https://www.arduino.cc/reference/en/libraries/servo/), the code may inlcude a line such as `myservo.attach(9)` to attach the servo to a pin on the board.
+For example, if you are using the [servo library](https://www.arduino.cc/reference/en/libraries/servo/), the code might inlcude a line such as `myservo.attach(9)` to link the servo to a specific pin on the board.
 In this case, the **signal** input on the servo should be connected to the pin 9 on the board.

 3. **Power Considerations:**